 2005: Green Lake Boys go to England and compete for the first time at the Henley Royal Regatta

 2006: Green Lake hosts the USRowing Masters Nationals.

 2017: Kathy Lazara Whitman retires as Director of Aquatics at the Seattle Park Department ending over 40 years of service to youth rowing.

-After 32 years Ed Maxwell retires from Green Lake.
+After 32 years Ed and Karen Maxwell retire from Green Lake.

 2017: Pheobe Marks-Nicholes (GLC ’14) coxes the UW Women to a win at the NCAA Championships.
 The UW Women sweep the field.

 Arne Landboe (GLC ’14) named captain of the UW Men.